Breword/tmux/Contributing.md

   wrap but preserve any trimmed content (so it can be viewed if the pane is made bigger).

+- Multiple format modifiers of the same type should be supported where useful - notably s, for example #{s/a/b/;s/x/y/:...}.
+The parsing code (format_build_modifiers) already handles this, but the replace code (format_replace) only does the last substitution.

+- Substitution (s) and some othe format modifiers don't expand their argument.
+Should they?
+What would it break?

 ### Medium things

 - Regex search and highlighting in copy mode.
 Could also look at cleaning up